 Shit.
 He thought the third would be too personal, but the second is something he needs to know.

-Terra jerks as his finger feels a stab of pain, repeating with every heart beat.
+Terra jerks as a stab of pain starts repeating through his finger with every heart beat.
 He’ll have to figure it out later: for now he just needs to get some info.

 “Why are you attending school, why are you attending this school, and how long have you been attending this school?”